DeGefen/BigData/content/Questions/Questions.md

 - C) Requires predefined schema
 - D) Only for business analysts
 ?
-- Amswer: B) Stores raw, unprocessed data
+- Answer: B) Stores raw, unprocessed data
 Explanation: Data lakes are designed to store raw, unprocessed data in its native format.
 See: [[Data Lake]]
 <!--SR:!2025-07-28,1,168-->